 Or, if you’d like to speak with one of our field sales engineers or media specialists, feel free to contact us for more information!
 They would be happy to work with you to find the right solution for your application.

 Have you heard you can simplify your manufacturing process with Kanban cards?
 If you’re in the manufacturing industry, you should.

-The simplicity of the cards allow for quick comprehension, ease of use and accurate control of inventory in the workplace.
+The simplicity of the cards allows for quick comprehension, ease of use, and accurate control of inventory in the workplace.

 Working in the manufacturing industry, you know how beneficial the Kanban cards are.